yeleshwarapu/energy_dashboard/README.md

 1. Select "Summer", 1-hour steps, 7 days, and run the simulation.
 2. Note the high HVAC and EV charging shares, and solar offset.
 3. Switch to "Winter" and run again—see how heating, lighting, and costs change.
+4. **Try adjusting the HVAC setpoint and chiller max power sliders** to see how comfort and system size affect your results.

 ---
 MIT License